Opentrons/opentrons/app-shell/README.md

 `npm install webpack -g`

-`virtualenv -p python3 env` OR `pyenv local 3.4.3` - this step requires Virtualenv or Pyenv, as Python 3+ is necessary for this project.
+`virtualenv -p python3 env` OR `pyenv local 3.5.3` - this step requires Virtualenv or Pyenv, as Python 3+ is necessary for this project.
+You can use a package manager to install Pyenv if you don't have it.
+For example, to install Pyenv using homebrew simply run `brew install pyenv`

 `source env/bin/activate` is necessary to run if using Virtualenv.

+If using Pyenv, run `eval $(pyenv init -)` to allow Pyenv commands to alter the default python version in the current directory.

 `pip install -r requirements.txt`